johnpeart/johnpeart.github.io/src/blogpost/2015-11-29-apple-TV-fourth-generation-review.md

 ## Apps are the new channels

-Like the iPhone, Apple TV relies on apps to serve you content.
+Like iPhone, Apple TV relies on apps to serve you content.
 You need the *Netflix* app to watch *House of Cards*.
 You need the *NowTV* or *Sky Go* apps to access *Sky Sports*.
 Every piece of content you probably want to watch is in a different walled garden.

 Apps are the new channels; the problem is, channels have always been a bad way of organising content, and so are apps.
 I don't want to have to figure out which app has that film I want to watch - I just want to watch the film.
 Equally, I don't want to have to learn how to navigate the different menu layouts of every content provider I use.